The Edge of the World Sedona: My Favorite Free Campsite in AZ

 Other Names

-This beautiful spot has many names- The END of the world Sedona, the EDGE of the world Sedona, and East Pocket Knob.
+This beautiful spot has many names- The END of the world Sedona, the EDGE of the world Sedona, Jenga Rock, and East Pocket Knob.
 I may refer to different names throughout the post.

-Where Is The End of the World Campsite?
+Where Is The Edge of the World Campsite?

 The End of the World/ Edge of the World campsite (people call it both), is referred to as Sedona- but I want to make a distinction.
 It is not IN Sedona, it’s ABOVE it.
 It’s over an hour drive from Downtown Sedona, even though it’s only a few miles up the canyon.
 It overlooks Sedona.
 You have to drive up to Flagstaff and then back down a dirt road to get to it.
 It is within Coconino National Forest.